How to use the Command Line Scanner in Symantec Scan Engine 5.x and Protection Engine 7.x for testing purposes

 (The above command is assuming the test is being done on a local machine and not over a network.)

-For more information please refer to the Symantec Scan Engine Implementation Guide, which can be found here:
+For more information please refer to the Symantec Implementation Guide, which can be found in the downloads Documentation folder.

 Command-line scanner syntax